Wideband Super-resolution Imaging in Radio Interferometry via Low Rankness and Joint Average Sparsity Models (HyperSARA): Simulations

-When compared to single channel image recovery, HyperSARA clearly exhibits higher performance for the different sampling rates $\text{SR} \in [0.01,0.3]$, the $\text{InSNR} \in \{20, 40\}$ dB and the number of channels $L \in \{15, 60\}$.
+When compared to single channel image recovery, HyperSARA clearly exhibits higher performance for all the data sets generated using a non-uniform random Fourier sampling with a Gaussian density profile.
 In fact, almost 5 dB improvement in aSNR is achieved as shown in Figure \ref{fig:graph-analysis}.
 This confirms the relevance and the efficiency of the adopted spatio-spectral priors as opposed to the purely spatial model of the SARA approach.
 Furthermore, for regimes with sampling rates above $0.01$, increasing the number of channels enhances the recovery of HyperSARA, which shows the efficiency of the re-weighted nuclear norm prior in capturing the redundant information in the wideband cube resulting in the low rankness of the model cube.
 We do not report the aSNR values for JC-CLEAN since its non-physical model images result in poor SNR values.